- National Statistic: Yes

 These are all made available for download as Microsoft Excel files from the Environmental Accounts page.

 The main source of information for this reporting is the National Atmospheric Emissions Inventory (NAEI).
-The NAEI is maintained by Ricardo Energy and Environment on behalf of the Department for Business, Energy and Industrial Strategy (BEIS).
+The NAEI is maintained by Ricardo Energy and Environment on behalf of the Department for Energy Security and Net Zero (DESNZ), formerly known as the Department for Business, Energy and Industrial Strategy (BEIS).

 The UK is required to report its air emissions to fulfil a range of international agreements: